Late March,

 basically anything

+with a board.
 He used to spend his

 after school time at